 To protect the soil nail from corrosion, it is encapsulated by a sheath of a fusion-bonded epoxy coating or galvanization.

-Facing can be done by shotcreting that includes initial and final phase depending upon excavation period for temporary and permanent stability.
+Facing can be done by shotcreting which includes the initial and final phases depending upon the excavation period for temporary and permanent stability.

-Reinforced shotcrete is done during initial facing with the installment of welded-wire mesh over the excavated slope of soil consisting of precast-concrete spread with the help of shotcrete machine-like Aliva-520.
+Reinforced shotcrete is done during initial facing with the installment of welded-wire mesh over the excavated slope of soil consisting of precast-concrete spread with the help of a shotcrete machine like Aliva-520.